 Graph Theory, Reinhard Diestel

 I believe this is the standard recommendation.
 As said before, I can’t comment much as I haven’t read a lot from it.
-Here’s a final recommendation I heard was good from a graph theorist friend of mine:
+Here’s a final recommendation I heard was good from a graph theorist friend of mine, I only checked it out for a bit:

 Modern Graph Theory, Béla Bollobás